mzy2240/ESA/ReadMe.md

 worker = Workers(number=1, ip="165.91.215.167", port=1883, auto_shutdown=False, timeout=0, file_path="")
 worker.start()
 ```
-### PYSimAuto
+### sa
-PYSimAuto is a wrapper for the PowerWorld SimAuto COM object.
+sa is a wrapper for the PowerWorld SimAuto COM object.
 It is designed to be easy to use, and it includes most of the SimAuto functions and script actions included in the script sections of the Auxiliary Files.
 Most common methods are listed below.
 ```
 pysimauto = PYSimAuto(pwb_file_path)